-Car insurance laws vary from state to state, but all states require some type of car insurance or proof of financial responsibility.
-Even though it may seem like an extra cost, car insurance protects you, your family and your vehicle if you’re in an accident or if your vehicle is damaged.
+Auto insurance laws vary from state to state, but all states require some type of car insurance or proof of financial responsibility.
+It may seem like an extra cost, but actually car insurance protects you, your family and your vehicle if you’re in an accident or if your vehicle is damaged.

 State car insurance laws typically require medical coverage that pays for the treatment of injuries to the driver and passengers of the policyholder’s car.
-At its broadest, PIP may cover medical payments, lost wages and the cost of replacing services normally performed by someone injured in an auto accident.
-It may also cover funeral costs.
+PIP may cover medical payments, lost wages or other costs resulting from an accident.

 This auto insurance coverage pays for damage you (or someone driving the car with your permission) may cause to someone else’s property.
-Usually, this means damage to someone else’s car, but it also includes damage to lamp posts, telephone poles, fences, buildings or other structures your car hits.
+Besides vehicle damage, it can include damage to lamp posts, telephone poles, fences, buildings or other structures your car hits.

-This coverage may reimburse you for loss due to theft or damage caused by something other than a collision with another car or object.
-Damage might be caused by fire, falling objects, earthquakes, windstorms, hail, floods, vandalism or contact with animals.
+Comprehensive coverage reimburses you for loss due to theft or damage caused by something other than a collision – such as fire, falling objects, earthquakes, windstorms, hail, floods, vandalism or contact with animals.
 States actually don’t require you to purchase collision or comprehensive coverage.
 But if you have a car loan, your lender may insist you carry it until your loan is paid off.